-Shanna should understand how restricting the tenants’ right to privacy and reputation will protect the safety and security of people living nearby.
-If evicting the tenants won’t lead to the safety and security of others, she won’t be able to show that restricting their rights is fair, because it doesn’t achieve her purpose.
+Shanna should understand how limiting the tenants’ right to privacy and reputation will protect the safety and security of people living nearby.
+If evicting the tenants won’t lead to the safety and security of others, she won’t be able to show that limiting their rights is fair, because it doesn’t achieve her purpose.

-Shanna should consider alternatives that restrict rights less.
+Shanna should consider alternatives that limit rights less.
 She could consider:

 - issuing another warning